 - 30-day-plus wait.
 Sell, wait more than 30 days, rebuy. s.106A does not catch acquisitions outside the 30-day window.
 Market risk for the wait period is the cost of the strategy.

-None of these has a direct property analog.
+None of these has a direct property analogue.
 Direct residential property cannot be held in an ISA or SIPP wrapper (ISAs hold only listed investments; residential property is largely excluded from SIPP-eligible assets).
 The same physical property cannot be repurchased after a 30-day wait without a willing third-party owner in between.
 The spouse pattern works for property only where the spouse goes on to sell to a third party, which is then a different transaction from the bed-and-breakfasting attempt.

 The Ramsay Anti-Avoidance Umbrella